-As a Postgraduate Research student, we appreciate that the start of term and your time here will be different to that of our postgraduate taught and undergraduate students.
+As a postgraduate research (PGR) student, we appreciate that the start of term and your time here will be different to that of our postgraduate taught and undergraduate students.

 Study support and student life

-As a PGR student, you have access to all BU support services, which you can read about on our Students webpages.
-Current students and staff will be available at the start of term to give you an introduction and welcome to life on campus.
+You have access to all BU support services, which you can read about on our student web pages.
+Current students and staff will be available at the start of term to give you an introduction and a welcome to life on campus.

 Researcher Development Programme

 At Bournemouth University, the Doctoral College Researcher Development Programme (RDP) can support you in obtaining the necessary skills and knowledge you need to complete your research degree, as well as the skills and attributes needed for your longer-term career ambitions.